 Some users have also reported that their cats are not fond of self-cleaning litter boxes or that adjusting took them a long time.
 So, be prepared for the possibility that your cat won’t like a new mechanical bathroom.

 9. Extra-Large Litter Boxes

 Extra-large litter boxes give your cat plenty of room to turn around and go potty comfortably.
-These litter boxes tend to require less clean-up since they’re so large, and they also minimize messes.
-On the downside, they can be a bit more expensive and take up a lot of room.
+On the downside, they can be a bit more expensive, they require more litter to fill them, and they take up a lot of room.

 10. Sifting Pan Litter Boxes